jack-li-data/todo-list-app/README.md

 ### Environment Variables

-No additional environment variables are required for basic deployment.
-The app uses SQLite which is suitable for small to medium applications.
+No environment variables are required for this demo version.

-For production with PostgreSQL, add:
+For production database integration, you would add:
 ```
-DATABASE_URL="postgresql://username:password@localhost:5432/todolist?schema=public"
+DATABASE_URL="your-database-connection-string"
 ```

 ## API Routes